raysh3n/Frontend-Mentor-Browser-extensions-manager-UI-solution/README.md

 it is not possible to have a straight forward way to have transition for the background  theme color.
 Hence did not implement transition for it.

+learned about toggle.
+For the focus of the toggle, seems like outline does not work, only ring can work here.